 This interface will scan up to 20 switches, light 40 LEDs, and decode 2 rotary encoders.
-It connects simply with a serial UART.Designed by Rich, Ships from United States
+It connects simply with a serial UART.Designed by Rich in United States of America

 What is it?
 The 007-U "Agent" Interface uses a microprocessor to scan switches, light LEDs, and decode rotary encoders.
 Each board can handle a custom panel with up to 20 switches, 40 LEDs and two ...Read More…